ALUMNI STRATEGIC PLAN | ENGAGING COMMUNITIES

 Finding Her People: Jane Peverett's Journey From McMaster to the Boardroom

-May 15, 2024 | Hamilton, ON
+May 15, 2024 ·

-Contributed by Scott Koblyk
+Contributed by: Scott Koblyk

 Jane Peverett ’80 discovered the path that would take her to chief executive roles with two different utilities because she found “her people” not once, but twice at key moments in her life.